-Can I eat bean sprout while pregnant?
+Can I eat bean sprouts while pregnant?

 US pregnancy food safety guidance.
 Educational only.